PoobToo/dotfiles/README.md

 * **blueberry** - bluetooth gui

 ## Install Guide
-DISCLAIMER: These dotfiles are held together with duct tape and saftey pins so installing may require troubleshooting outside of the guide
+DISCLAIMER: These dotfiles are held together with duct tape and saftey pins so installing may require troubleshooting outside of the guide.
+Furthermore, this guide assumes you are using Arch Linux.

 Dependencies
 ```